Why the Mecca Hills Are so Tortured: The Geology of Twisted Canyons Hike

 Erosion

-The core of canyon formation is the interaction between water and rock, particularly how runoff and flash floods over hundreds of thousands or millions of years have shaped sedimentary rock layers in active fault areas.
+The core of canyon formation is the interaction between water and rock, particularly how runoff and flash floods over hundreds of thousands or millions of years have shaped sedimentary rock layers in active fault zones.
 Seasonal rain, especially during flash floods, sends surges of water through these fractured and folded sedimentary rocks.
 These floods transport sediment and debris that function like sandpaper, carving into the rock and gradually deepening the canyons.
 This process is particularly effective in the Mecca Hills, where softer sedimentary rocks erode more readily than harder rocks.

 After slightly more than half a mile, our trail breaks from the main wash and follows a smaller canyon opening on the right.

-Almost immediately the trail splits again.
-To the right a narrow canyon and straight ahead a much wider canyon.
+Almost immediately, the trail splits again.
+To the right, a narrow canyon, and straight ahead, a much wider canyon.
 We chose to explore the narrow canyon first.

-The steep canyon walls create shade and reduce evaporation providing brief periods of cooler temperatures and better moisture retention— a microclimate of sorts.
+The steep canyon walls create shade and reduce evaporation, providing brief periods of cooler temperatures and better moisture retention— a microclimate of sorts.

-Spotting a Mecca aster in bloom is always a highlight during FODM hikes, and we encourage everyone to appreciate these moments when we encounter them.
+Spotting a Mecca aster in bloom is always a highlight during our hikes, and we encourage everyone to appreciate these moments when we encounter them.
 Sadly, the Mecca aster is considered highly vulnerable to climate change because of its restricted range, specific habitat, and the rising temperatures and increasing frequency of drought.

 What are these tubes?
 They are protective foraging sleeves constructed from a type of termite cement composed of soil, saliva, and fecal material.
 Termites create these mud tubes to shield themselves from predators like lizards and birds while moving and foraging above ground.
 Without an exoskeleton, termites are highly vulnerable to drying out; the tubes also help maintain moisture and protect them from the scorching sun.